SeaWarden/Seward_M5.2_CS408/README.md

 I did update the article text to use p headers instead of br headers.
 I also updated the table to use table headers / table datapoints more appropriately.
 I also replaced certain areas that used the font header with css headers (h1, h2, h3).

+For the navigation, I added english as the language and references to adjust for different screen sizes / devices.

 # The Images
 Added alt text to images, so those who cannot see them are able to tell what images are present.